-Business Networking is an effective business tool for all smaller businesses, providing a platform to meet like-minded individuals and build connections for growth and development, both professionally and individually.
-There are a variety of networking groups and events out there to choose from at various price points and all offering different opportunities.
-Below are some ‘Top Tips’ to ensure that you get the best out of your investment.
+Business networking is an effective business tool for your small business, providing a platform to meet like-minded individuals and build connections for growth and development, both professionally and individually.

 Think about what you want to achieve:

 - Raise your company profile

 - Gain new contacts and learn new skills

 If you are new to networking, visit as many events as possible, talk to the regulars and find out if the group will fit in with your strategy before making a regular commitment.

 2. Pitch perfect